FuelLabs/fuelup/docs/src/contributing_to_fuelup.md

 cargo test
 ```

+There are both unit tests and integration tests.
+Unit tests involve testing isolated components of the codebase,
+while integration tests involve directly invoking the `fuelup` binary in a sandboxed environment with a
+temporary filesystem.

 Note that some integration tests involve installing a toolchain and adding components, which means they
 will fail without internet connection.